 Fostering does not usually affect your Pension Credit either.

 For more information and to check your benefit entitlements, go to:

 Being a Foster Carer is increasingly being recognised as a valued career choice and not a voluntary service.
 And so, in taking the step to become a Foster Carer you will be financially rewarded for your time, effort and commitment.
 You will also be emotionally rewarded for the difference you are making to a vulnerable child… and no one can put a price on that.

 Get in Touch

-If you need any advice about Foster Carer payments or would like to speak to a team member; please get in touch with us here at Lorimer Fostering.
+If you need any advice about Foster Carer payments or would like to speak to a team member; please get in touch with Rachael at Lorimer Fostering.
 We are always happy to help and will do our best to answer your questions.
-Submit your details using the form below and we’ll get back to you soon.
+Submit your details using the form below or call/WhatsApp Rachael on 07938 575 738 and we’ll get back to you soon.